archatas/archatas/README.md

 I am Aidas, a Lithuanian living in Berlin, Germany.
 I've been working in the Web Development field for 20 years.

-I am currently raising funds for [PyBazaar - Python Developer Marketplace](https://igg.me/at/pybazaar/x/36938670#/).
+I am currently developing [PyBazaar - Python Developer Marketplace](https://igg.me/at/pybazaar/x/36938670#/).

 These are some of my achievements: